-This longtime honky-tonk bar is a country music mecca and a icon of the area's entertainment scene, that just so happens to serve hot appetizers and cold beer.
+This longtime honky-tonk bar is a country music mecca and a icon of the area’s entertainment scene, that just so happens to serve a full menu at Duffy’s Tavern, as well as ice cold beer and other adult beverages.

 Operating on the downtown Myrtle Beach oceanfront since 1944, The Bowery is best known for hiring supergroup Alabama as its house band before the band’s Grammy Award-winning days.